 This is a complete FPV system, the LCD screen and video receiver are built into the radio transmitter.
 It’s a relatively cheap way to get you into FPV flying, and a pretty good training platform for beginners.

-Unlike the simplicity of a toy grade quadcopters, the construction of a mini quad could be a bit more complicated.
+Unlike the simplicity of a toy grade quadcopters, the construction of an FPV drone could be a bit more complicated.
 Racing drones are equipped with on-board camera to allow the pilot to see what the drone sees in first person view (FPV).

 - Price Range: $300 to $600 or more

 - Weighs 400g – 600g in average for 200mm wheelbase racing quads

 Custom Built FPV Drones

 Majority of the hobby racing drones are self-built.
 For people unfamiliar with electronics the learning curve can be a little steep, but many found building their own quadcopters is just as fun as flying.
 You get to choose whatever parts you want, install and configure the software, and finally tune it to fly the way you like.

 If you don’t like building and keep things simple, you can also just buy a RTF (ready to fly) quadcopter, saving the the troubles for DIY.